 Because no two transactions are alike, undue reliance upon form contracts purchased from Zoom or obtained on the internet can be a costly mistake for the unwary.
 Every meaningful business contract should be properly memorialized in a written contract negotiated and drafted by a lawyer with experience in this area of law, according to the particular needs and objectives of the business.

 Our health law firm represents customers throughout the United States in contracts and transactional matters.
 To schedule a confidential consultation, contact us.

 the paper it's written on."

 An enforceable contract requires no more than a promise to perform in exchange for valuable consideration and, in most circumstances, does not have to be in writing.
 The importance of reducing business agreements to writing is obvious.
-Nevertheless, due to experience, neglect, short-sighted and incorrect perceptions about "saving" money, or for other reasons, a business may fail to ensure that all significant agreements are in writing and properly prepared by an experienced business lawyer.
+Nevertheless, due to experience, neglect, short-sighted and incorrect perceptions about "saving" money, or for other reasons, a healthcare practice or business may fail to ensure that all significant agreements are in writing and properly prepared by an experienced business lawyer.
 Proper contracting is critical to making money in a way that minimizes business risks, including litigation.

 The possibility of litigation should factor carefully into the preparation of every contract and transaction.
 It is important to have a business litigation attorney prepare or at least review, business contracts to ensure that particular provisions are included to protect the client should a dispute occur.